MiguelMarcelino/Thoth/scala/cats-effect/concurrency.md

 	- Creating a thread and possible context switches can have higher cost than the task itself

 ### Thread Pools
-- Consist of a work queue and a pool of running threads.
+- Consists of a work queue and a pool of running threads.
 - Every task (in Java, it is an instance of `Runnable`) to execute is placed in the work queue
 	- Scala avoids working with `Runnable`.
 Abstractions, such as `Future` and `IO` do that under the hood
 - Thread pools can re-use and cache threads